andrej-a/rsschool-cv/cv.md

 ## About me

-I like to solve interesting tasks and to find answers for difficult questions myself, however do not afraid ask for help or advice.
-In all time of studying I`ve got two main problems: sometimes my code isn`t working and I don`t know why; and sometimes my code is working and I don`t know why.
+I like solving interesting tasks and finding the answers for difficult questions myself, however do not afraid to ask for help or an advice.
+In all time of studying I've got two main problems, sometimes my code isn't working and I don't know why; and sometimes my code is working and I don't know why.

 ## My skills